mtlynch/mtlynch.io/_posts/2018-05-10-progress-since-quitting.md

 [heinous bundle of regexes](http://regex.info/blog/2006-09-15/247)

-A few months ago, a commenter on Indie Hackers showed me (TODO: link) a blog post about how *The New York Times* [parsed ingredients](https://open.blogs.nytimes.com/2015/04/09/extracting-structured-data-from-recipes-using-conditional-random-fields/)  from their back catalogue of recipes using machine learning.
+A few months ago, a commenter on Indie Hackers [showed me](https://www.indiehackers.com/forum/ketohub-month-2-report-1229ddb803?commentId=-L-clmWeoqUnFcAzTi5t) a blog post about how *The New York Times* [parsed ingredients](https://open.blogs.nytimes.com/2015/04/09/extracting-structured-data-from-recipes-using-conditional-random-fields/)  from their back catalogue of recipes using machine learning.
 That sounded neat, but it would be overkill for my little recipe aggregator site.

 ## Ingredient parsing as a service